 April 1945.
-The Russians are shelling what remains of the 9th army of the Wehrmacht.
-Obergefreiter Karl Meisner has survived five years of a war he didn’t want, but now it seems he won’t reach his 26th birthday.
-Taking on responsibility for one of the new young recruits gives Karl a reason to keep going – and soon their war is over, as they surrender to the Allies at Tangermünde.
-Eventually Karl is placed in a prison camp in England – and it’s there that his life unexpectedly blooms.
-For it’s there that Karl meets Nathaniel Cyfer – a sergeant in the British army and an expatriate German Jew.
+Obergefreiter Karl Meisner has survived five years of a war he didn’t want.
+He fears he won’t reach his 26th birthday, but helping one of the young recruits gives him a reason to keep going, and soon they surrender to the Allies at Tangermünde.
+In an English prison camp, Karl's life unexpectedly blooms when he meets Nathaniel Cyfer - a British officer and an expatriate German Jew.

 Though he actually did do that when he and what remained of his platoon found themselves in a house without residents but with a working gramophone and a record of In the Mood, though the devil only knew how that particular record had turned up in a house in Russia in 1941.